 Who We Are

-Franklin Community Co-op is a locally-owned and community-grown food co-op that is deeply embedded in rural Franklin County, Massachusetts.
-Our two stores, in downtown Greenfield and Shelburne Falls, are the most visible part of who we are.
-We are proudly owned by over 5,700 member-owners and have been providing our community with locally-grown, organic, and natural foods and products for over 45 years.
+Franklin Community Co-op is a community-owned food co-op that is deeply embedded in Franklin County, both through our two stores — Green Fields Market in downtown Greenfield and McCusker’s Market in Shelburne Falls — and through our work to support community organizations through member-owner volunteer work, sponsorships, and donations.
+We are proudly owned by over 5,700 member-owners and have been providing our community with locally-grown, organic, and natural foods and products for almost 50 years.

 We believe that our community thrives when we all work together.
 That cooperative spirit shows up in many ways across the county and region.
-We buy from over 169 local farms and producers and are proud to work to enrich our region and continue building a food system that works for everyone.
-Our co-op is actively involved in supporting other cooperative businesses and the local economy.
-We employ over 85 community members at our two stores and many of our member-owners volunteer in local non-profit organizations.
+We buy from over 180 local farms and producers and are proud to work to enrich our region and continue building a food system that works for everyone.
+The Co-op is actively involved in supporting other cooperative businesses and the local economy.
+We employ over 90 community members at our two stores and many of our member-owners volunteer in local non-profit organizations through our Working Member program.

 Board of Directors

-Our Board of Directors is made up of 11 member-owners who are elected by our members and serve the co-op for three-year terms.
+Our Board of Directors is made up of 11 member-owners who are elected by their fellow member-owners and serve the Co-op for three-year terms.

-Everyone is welcome to attend our Board meetings.
-The meetings generally take place on the second Wednesday each month at 6:30pm in the co-op community room at 170 Main Street.
-Please check our events calendar for meeting details.
+Everyone is welcome to attend our Board meetings!
+The meetings generally take place on the second Wednesday of each month at 6:30 p.m. in the Co-op Community Room at 170 Main St. Please check our events calendar for meeting details.

-Get involved!
 Join our Board or a Board Committee and help guide the future of our community-owned co-op.
 Member-owners receive a monthly 15% Working-Member discount for their time and service on the Board.
-Please click the committee name to read the committee charter.

 Board Members